Offirmo/offirmo-monorepo--2021-legacy/4-tools/memories-sorter/README.md

 ## Contributing

 ### concepts
+* "better date" is our own date representation (currently a wrapper around luxon)
+  * this is the default type for dates, unless explicitly stated
+* "processed" vs "non-processed".
+Files "processed" by this tool will be recognizable, notably by their specially crafted name
+* "historical" vs "original" (aka. original non processed) we can never be sure that we have the original file.
+Hence "historical"
+   = oldest known version, using hints such as: more recent file (FS) but with a non-processed name? then this name must be closer to the original.
+* "primary" source = infos from the file itself and only it (+ maybe notes about a past version of it) this is the preferred source for the date
+* "secondary" source = info from outside the file, for ex. the parent folder name or the reliability of sibling files this source "disappear" once the file is auto-sorted, hence we save it in "historical"
+* "confidence" in date = either
+  * primary    -> high confidence, we'll rename the file
+  * secondary  -> lower confidence, we'll move the file but not rename it
+  * junk       -> very low confidence, so low we don't even dare to move the file
+  * even while being a primary info, FS date is not enough to reach "primary" unless confirmed by other sources
+* "matching" dates are "matching" if they are equal:
+  * strictly
+  * or equal with different hours (tz) within 24h
+  * or equal within precision ex.
+12h37 "matches" 12h37:35_123
+  * see `are_dates_matching_while_disregarding_tz_and_precision()`
+* "fs reliability" = an estimation of the file system date reliability.
+Fs dates are unreliable, but if we see all siblings having their FS date corroborated by EXIF or the parent folder name, we may decide to trust the non-EXIF files as well
+* "oldest known" vs. "original" We try to
+* "junk" source = primary and secondary are not reliable, but we still provide a date (better than nothing)
 * exif = good but not 100% reliable
   * ex. low precision
   * ex.
 WhatsApp messing up